Sunday, May 3, 2026

 We built Aureli to solve roughly the same problem Moneyhub solved: a single, UK-focused view of total wealth across assets, debts, pensions, and property.
 Take this section with appropriate scepticism and check it against the others.

 What it does well.
 UK-first design with GBP as the default base currency.
 ISAs, SIPPs, workplace pensions, and property equity are first-class asset types rather than awkward generic line items.
 Live market prices for stocks, ETFs, and crypto, with multi-currency conversion at daily FX rates.
+UK open banking via Finexer keeps current account and credit card balances synced automatically.
 An AI chat layer that lets you ask questions about your own portfolio in plain English.
 Milestones and projections for tracking progress against goals.
-UK open banking is launching in 2026 so connected balances are coming for current accounts and credit cards.

 What it does not do yet.
 We do not have a Zoopla integration for automatic property valuations, so property has to be added and updated manually.
-Until Finexer is fully live, current account balances also need updating by hand, which for most people means a few minutes a month.
 There is no transaction-level budgeting in Aureli, by design.
 If you came to Moneyhub for spending categorisation, this is not the tool.
 There is no native iOS or Android app yet, although the web app works on phones.

 Pricing.
 Free tier available.
 Pro is £7 per month or £60 per year in the UK.